Carotid & Extremity Vascular Testing

 Depending on the location of the blockage, peripheral vascular disease can lead to strokes, transient ischemic attacks (TIA) or pain in the legs during walking (claudication).

-Carotid and vascular extremity testing can help to identify peripheral vascular disease and help guide your doctor in its treatment.
+Carotid and vascular extremity testing helps to identify peripheral vascular disease and guide your doctor in treatment.

 - PAD in the legs

 - Kidney artery disease

 Ultrasound is the primary test for peripheral vascular disease.
 This is a non-invasive and completely painless way for your doctor to assess the blood flow through important arteries.
 This procedure does not require the needles, dyes, radiation, or anesthesia.